-All buildings that meet the applicability provisions in Subsection 19.505.6.B shall meet the following design standards.
+All buildings that meet the applicability provisions in Subsection 19.505.7.B shall meet the following design standards.

-An applicant may request a variance to the Design Standards in Subsection 19.505.1.C through a Type II review, pursuant to Subsection 19.911.3.B.7.
+An applicant may request a variance to the building design standards in Subsection 19.505.7.C through a Type II review, pursuant to Subsection 19.911.3.B.7.

-1. Corners
+Corners